kernelci/kernelci-core/doc/schema-send.rst

                 "type": "string",
                 "description": "The kernel name associated with the object" },
+            "lab_name": {
+                "type": "string",
+                "description": "The name of the lab to trigger the report for" },
             "boot_report": {
                 "type": "boolean",
                 "description": "Whether the boot report should be created and sent",